-St. Thomas seeks to encourage and support all students who express an interest in pre-health, especially those who identify with populations traditionally underrepresented in the health professions.
-This may be as a result of economic, racial/ethnic, cultural and/or geographic factors.
+St. Thomas seeks to encourage and support all students who express an interest in pre-health, especially those who identify with populations traditionally underrepresented in the health professions due to economic, racial/ethnic, cultural and/or geographic factors.

 Some of the ways this support is demonstrated is by linking students to opportunities for involvement and enrichment, both on and off campus.
 Below are a few examples:

-The Student Diversity & Inclusion Services office exists to enhance the campus climate for diversity through programs and initiatives aimed at undergraduate students.
+The St. Thomas Student Diversity & Inclusion Services office exists to enhance the campus climate for diversity through programs and initiatives aimed at undergraduate students.

 The Summer Health Professions Education Program is a free (tuition, housing, and meals) six-week summer academic enrichment program that offers freshman and sophomore college students intensive and personalized preparation for the health professions.
 SHPEP’s goal is to strengthen the academic proficiency and career development of students underrepresented in the health professions and prepare them for a successful application and matriculation to health professions schools.